-The County and Village both recognize that it is the jurisdiction of the Natural Resources Conservation Board (NRCB) to grant approvals and regulate confined feeding operations (CFOs).
+The County and Village both recognize that it is the jurisdiction of the Natural Resources Conservation Board (NRCB) to grant approvals and regulate confined feeding operations (CFOs), which are defined in the Agricultural Operation Practices Act along with a threshold for when an approval is required in the Part 2 Matters Regulation.
 However, both municipalities agree it is desirable to specifically regulate intensive agricultural operations in an attempt to minimize potential nuisance and conflict between land uses, especially residential, and CFOs within close proximity to the Village.
 The County currently has policy in their Municipal Development Plan which excludes the development of CFO's on lands near waterbodies, water courses and urban settlement.